ANALYTICS SOLUTIONS2025-07-07⏱️ 14 minutes

 No matter where you stay on earth, food safety standards are regularly important to follow, and regulations seem to be getting more stringent consistently.

-This is guaranteed in the US by the Food Safety Modernization Act, especially with COVID-19, and countries have become more aware of the potential for food contamination.
+This is guaranteed in the US by the Food Safety Modernization Act, particularly in light of COVID-19, and countries have become increasingly aware of the potential for food contamination.

-Robots that use AI and ML can manage and process food, eliminating the chances of contamination via touch.
+Robots that utilize AI and ML can manage and process food, thereby eliminating the risk of contamination through human touch.

 Packaging

-The complicated nature of the process provides amazing potential for smart automation.
+The complex nature of the process offers significant potential for intelligent automation.

 Silicon Valley start-up Covariant and ABB have partnered to offer the latest picking robots that operate closely with human workers.

-Covariant’s product integrates reinforcement learning and 3D cameras, so robots can learn fresh tasks alone.
+Covariant's product integrates reinforcement learning and 3D cameras, enabling robots to learn new tasks independently.

 This takes into account the latest trial-and-error replies, which lead to unpredicted accuracy that can operate at scale.